Prounckk/eremeev/content/posts/golang-wasm-working-with-form.md

  - WASM was designed to be fast.

 At the same time, WebAssembly is not a JavaScript replacement.
-It is designed to operate hand in hand with JavaScript to take care of performance-critical components of a web application.
+It's designed to operate hand in hand with JavaScript to take care of performance-critical components of a web application.
 As you can see, browsers still need JS to load wasm properly.

 # Form submission
-My second experiment was with a form.
+My second experiment was with a [contact-me](/contact-me/) form.
 I know there is nothing simpler than `<form action="/foo/bar" method="post">`, but what if the recipient needs credentials?
 Ah?
 Here it begins a little bit complicated.

 {{< highlight go "linenos=table,hl_lines=8 10-12,linenostart=199" >}}